Hidden under a warm blanket: If planets existed in protostellar disks, they would hardly produce observable

+We also note that based on our fiducial case (top-right panel of Fig. \ref{fig:min_pl_mass_time}) a high ($>80\%$) fraction of disks are expected to have substructures due to planets at 10\,Myr.
+Although this number is not in conflict with substructure detection rates of Class II disks, it may be perceived as inconsistent with current exoplanet population studies (e.g., \citealt{Rosenthal2022}).
+Ignoring the biases in exoplanet surveys (see Sect. \ref{sec:caveats}), this may be justified in our model if a time cut off of a few Myr was assumed.
+Moreover, we note that the \cite{Lambrechts2014b} prescription that we use, more strongly overestimates pebble fluxes at later times.
+This is because the pebble production line in their model moves outward in time to potentially infinity which is in conflict with the observed Class II disk radii.
+Therefore, a time cut off of a few Myr in our model is justifiable.
 In conclusion, the \textit{relative} decrease in the fraction of disks that can produce a gap-opening planet if elevated temperatures are considered (bottom right panel of Fig. \ref{fig:min_pl_mass_time}) seems to be a factor of ${\gtrsim}2$ regardless of the model assumptions.
 However, the \textit{absolute} fractions of disks themselves at a given time vary significantly depending on the assumptions made in the model (see Fig. \ref{fig:multi}).